erjank/teaching/live.md

 know how to use the `head` command, and are familiar with the contents of the data files being filtered.

+*20 minutes*

 ### See Then Do

-Teach 3-4 minutes of your chosen lesson episode using live coding to a fellow trainee, then swap and watch while that person live codes for you.
+Teach 3-4 minutes of a lesson using live coding to a fellow trainee, then swap and watch while that person live codes for you.
 Don't bother trying to record the live coding sessions–we have found that it's difficult to capture both the person and the screen with a handheld device–but give feedback the same way you have previously (positive and negative, content and presentation).
-If you decide to instead teach something from the lesson episode you selected in preparation for this workshop, explain in advance to your fellow trainee what you will be teaching and what the learners you teach it to are expected to be familiar with.
+Explain in advance to your fellow trainee what you will be teaching and what the learners you teach it to are expected to be familiar with.

 *   What felt different about live coding (versus standing up and lecturing)?
 What was harder/easier?